 Some hold onto the hope that one day, businesses will bloom again and the vineyards that were left behind will flourish once more.

-When people think of ghost towns they rarely ever think of a beach town.
+When people think of ghost towns in Texas they rarely–if ever–think of a beach town.

 Originally several European immigrants chose to settle in this town but due to disease, weather, and poverty, the town never could prosper.

 After a particularly devastating hurricane in 1886, the town was not able to rebuild and its remains have been left behind.

 The only thing that’s of prominence to be memorialized is the Zimmerman Cemetery.

 If you’re a Baylor University fan, Independence should be a place that you’re familiar with.

 The university was founded in Independence and was also home to another legendary Texan.